ayushpradhan-dev/audio-predictive-maintenance-mlops/README.md

 ## Getting Started

-Follow these instructions to set up and run the project locally.
+Follow these instructions to set up and run the project locally if desired, skip ahead to usage if you only want to use the application.

 ### Prerequisites